Slate mulch will make for most striking contrasts together with your plants.

 Slate mulch stands out for its ornamental properties and flat, surface-covering capabilities.
 Also a natural source of iron, its gray and sometimes amber color is what makes it radiate a feeling of rough, harsh nature.

-Slate mulch has many advantages, both as an ornament and from a practical point of view.
+Slate mulch has many advantages, both as an ornament (above/right, at the Chelsea garden expo) and from a practical point of view.

 - Avoids sprouting of weeds